Consistent Searches for SMEFT Effects in Non-Resonant Dilepton Events: General Strategy for the Searches

 where $N_F$ and $N_B$ refers to the number of events where the negatively charged lepton is either more forward or more backward with respect to the positively charged one.
 As motivated in section~\ref{sec:SMEFTeffect} we expand both quantities in inverse powers of the NP scale.
 As discussed, our signal contains only the pieces up to order ${1}/{\Lambda^2}$, and we implement a theoretical error which corresponds to neglected contributions at order $1/\Lambda^4$.
 Our total error is determined by adding the statistical error, the systematic error and the theory error in quadrature.
 We employ a Poisson error for the statistics and comment on our treatment of the systematics in the specific searches in sections~\ref{sec:LHC} and~\ref{sec:TeV}.
 Our theory error is implemented as follows: we combine the squared dimension-six piece and the two pieces corresponding to dimension-eight interference in the forward and backward bin in quadrature.
 While we explicitly use our Monte-Carlo data for the squared piece, we model the dimension-eight interference by symmetrizing the dimension-six piece and substituting the squared Wilson coefficients according to

-where $g_W$ is the $SU\left(2\right)_L$ gauge coupling, $C_8=\text{max}\left(1,|C_k|\right)$ is a proxy for the expected coupling of an unknown dimension-eight operator, and $N_8$ is the number of dimension-eight operators expected to independently contribute.
+where $g_W$ is the $SU\left(2\right)_L$ gauge coupling, $C_8=\text{max}\left(1,|C_k|\right)$ is a proxy for the expected coupling of an unknown dimension-eight operator, and $N_8$ is a guess for the number of dimension-eight operators expected to independently contribute, meaning that larger values of $N_8$ correspond to a more conservative error treatment and hence weaker bounds.
+We chose illustrative values for $N_8$ which yield results allowing the understanding of the impact of this parameter on the resulting bounds.
+Given that seven operators contribute at dimension-six and there are approximately 10 times as many dimension-eight as dimension-six operators~\cite{Henning:2015alf}, a reasonable guess might be $N_8=70$, though it is not clear that all those operators would lead to maximal energy growth.\footnote{The development of a full basis of dimension-six operators would enable precise determinations of $N_8$, and also allow for analyses that are complete at order $\Lambda^{-4}$.
+It would also, however, introduce a large number of new parameters requiring constraint.
+Since the SMEFT at order $\Lambda^{-2}$ is currently underconstrained, we do not see this as a fruitful path forward at this time.} We choose values for our figures which best illustrate the impact of this error parameter on the analysis and resulting bounds.
 In this procedure we allow for our ignorance of the structure of contributions at dimension eight by allowing for independent fluctuations in the forward and backward bins of the cross section.
 In our analysis, we switch on only the two Wilson coefficients $C^{(3)}_{lq}$ and $C_{lu}$ as proxies for the corresponding linear combinations from eq.~\eqref{eq:lincombs}.

+Other schemes of ensuring the validity of the EFT expansion have been explored in the literature.
+An intuitive example of such a scheme is to discard events above a certain energy scale that one associates with the cutoff of the effective theory.
+The key difference to our approach is the fact that this represents a hard cutoff, equivalent to an assumed infinite-magnitude step function as the estimated theory error.
+In this scheme, events very close to the cutoff are treated as having no uncertainty from the EFT treatment when they are in fact relatively unreliable, but not completely unreliable.
+Our method instead acts as a smooth cutoff, de-weighting events as they get closer to the edge of EFT validity.

 We use partonic Monte-Carlo pseudodata generated at LO with \texttt{MadGraph5}~\cite{Alwall:2014hca}; it is well known that observables with light leptonic final states are not strongly affected by parton showering and detector simulation effects.
 Both the renormalization and factorization scales are chosen dynamically to be the sum of the transverse energies of the produced leptons.
 For the search at the Tevatron, we employ an identification efficiency correction, further specified below.
 We use the implementation of the SMEFT operators from the \texttt{SMEFTsim} package~\cite{Brivio:2017btx,Aebischer:2017ugx}, and employ a $\chi^2$-test to derive our bounds at the 95\% confidence level, treating the total error in each bin as described above.